3thanF/Test-Scores-Predictions/README.md

 - **Email**: [3thanfaso03@gmail.com](mailto:3thanfaso03@gmail.com)

 ## Final Note
 I hope you find this project both educational and enjoyable.
-Dive in and explore the fascinating world of unsupervised learning!
+Dive in and explore the fascinating world of supervised learning!